-This share offer will enable us to kick start this growth by funding the construction of the initial phase of our project pipeline.
+This share offer will enable us to continue this growth by funding the construction of a further phase of our project pipeline.
 See section 7.2 for more information.
+Our current development pipeline suggests we are on track to meet our medium scenario targets, with the primary limiting factor being the capacity of the grid to accept new connections.